Skip to content

 Cell.computeDataSize

-Gas-expensive Available since Tact 1.6 (not released yet)
+Gas-expensive Available since Tact 1.6

 extends fun computeDataSize(self: Cell?, maxCells: Int): DataSize;

-Extension function for the Cell.
+Extension function for the Cell type.

-Computes and returns the number of distinct cells, bits and refs in the Cell by using a depth-first search (DFS) algorithm, recursively traversing each referenced cell.
+Computes and returns the number of distinct cells, bits, and refs in the Cell by using a depth-first search (DFS) algorithm, recursively traversing each referenced cell.
 This function is computationally expensive and can consume a lot of gas.
 If self is null, returns a DataSize with all fields set to 00.

 The results are packed into a DataSize Struct consisting of: